-We involved our internal specialist in evaluating the methodologies and the assumptions used.
-These assumptions include future sales and costs as well as external inputs such as the discount rate and growth rate.
-We compared the key assumptions used such as future sales and costs against historical sales and costs data, taking into consideration the impact associated with coronavirus pandemic and the expected recovery.
+We evaluated the methodologies and the key assumptions used which include future sales and costs as well as external inputs such as the discount rate and growth rate.
+We compared the future sales and costs against historical sales and costs data, taking into consideration the impact associated with coronavirus pandemic and the expected recovery.
 We compared the growth rate used against actual historical performance and industry outlook.
 We tested the parameters used in the determination of the discount rate against market data.
 We also reviewed the Company's disclosures about those assumptions to which the outcome of the impairment test is most sensitive; specifically those that have the most significant effect on the determination of the recoverable amount of 'property and equipment' and 'right-of-use assets'.